-In 1962 a monorail system to transport materials underground was first introduced at Bold.
-By May 1965 there were 18 such installations in operation, with 14 more on order.
+In 1962 a monorail system to transport materials underground was introduced at Bold, to replaced the existing installation.
+By May 1965 there were 18 in operation, with 14 more on order.
 Men travelled by the new 'package train', which ran on flexible track to go round corners and up inclines.
 In 1963 the colliery became the first in the country to have an electronic monitoring installation to keep track of all operations.
 The communications centre was situated in the administration block and it became the colliery nerve centre, detailing minute by minute information.
 The installation also enabled remote control operation of pumping and conveyor systems and a safety alarm panel provided audible warnings for smoke and methane concentration as well as water flow.
 Underground the telephone system was extended to provide loudspeaker communication directly to the coal face.
 At a cinema in Cambridge on September 6th 1965, the chairman of the National Coal Board, Lord Robens, presented a live television broadcast from three-quarters of a mile under Bold colliery.
 Delegates were shown the new electronic system at Bold and The Times reported that the chairman pressed a switch that stopped a coal conveyor belt two hundred miles away and which was witnessed on screen by the delegates.

 By the 1960s boys were no longer tending to follow their fathers down the pit and so the coal board launched another recruitment campaign to encourage new recruits.
 In 1964 a new training centre was opened at Bold to prepare youths and adults entering the coal industry for life down a mine.
 The centre catered for trainees from West Lancashire and was located 2,745 feet underground within the East Rushy Park district of the colliery.
 This had 1300 yards of underground roadways, which were equipped with different types of haulage systems to give the trainees more experience.
 There was 100 yards of ‘static’ coal face with different types of roof support, plus a lecture room, fire station and first-aid post.